 Starting with a “Hi” and ending with a “Bye”, employees of the Front Office Department often provide the first and last impression of the hotel to guests.
 Therefore, it is vital that employees display a prompt and courteous attitude to all guests and demonstrate excellence in service.
 The correct PMS system that enables employees to track guest preferences, booking details and other information will assist them in serving guests better and help them focus on enhancing the guest experience.
 A good multi property Front desk solution will facilitate a chain level guest profile that allows staff to know their guests better and serve them with a superior experience.

 Reviews and Feedback.

 From ensuring that the staff respond to guests’ needs immediately to replying to online reviews about the hotel, managing guest experiences goes a long way.
 According to a recent survey, 94% of business travellers and 80% of leisure travellers expressed interest in using smartphones to request services and message the hotel staff.
 By leveraging guest information from a PMS or CRM system, hotel staff can send personalised text messages based on guest profile and preferences, and use that data to automate messages.
 This can help the staff have better control over responding to requests and reviews instantly.

-Rajesh is one of our most enigmatic leaders.
-He is expertly skilled in strategic planning, business operations, and development.
-He identifies new potential markets and builds a path for IDS to acquire new clients.
+As the Senior VP for Middle East & Africa, Rajesh P Yadav lovingly known as “RPY” at IDS is one of our most enigmatic leaders who is extremely capable in strategic planning, business operations and business development.
+He identifies new potential markets and find ways to build new clients for IDS in these new markets.